“Crises are also opportunities to reshuffle the game”

 But unlike South Korea or Singapore, France can’t implement apps to track symptoms because there is a cultural reluctance to what may threaten privacy.
 French people distrust everything that looks like surveillance.
 It will prevent France from tackling the epidemic as effectively as possible and leverage the advantages of a strong, respected State.

 Germany is going to be hit even more strongly (economically) than France because its economy relies completely on exports.
 Also, political power was weakened by the Allies after World War Two.
 The German federal state struggles to coordinate the multiple layers of political power.
-As guarantor of budgetary stability, Germany has long imposed its sternness on the rest of Europe.
+As a guarantor of budgetary stability, Germany has long imposed its sternness on the rest of Europe.
 It worked in peacetime.
 It doesn’t today.
 Germany no longer has the culture of state intervention that could give the country a position of leader in the context of the current “war”.

 As for the United Kingdom, it is different from France in many respects.
 The idea of state intervention was discredited by 40 years of neo-liberalism.
-The country has a more ambiguous relationship to surveillance (CCTV is ubiquitous), but this type of “mass” surveillance was designed for law and order, not for the sake of personalising services and helping the vulnerable.
+The country has a more ambiguous relationship to surveillance (CCTV is ubiquitous), but this type of “mass” surveillance was designed for law and order, not for the sake of personalizing services and helping the vulnerable.

 Boris Johnson’s government represents a particularly toxic mix in the current period.
 He was in the process of converting his government to an interventionist policy so as to redistribute wealth to the north of the country (which largely voted Brexit), but was caught up in a sudden crisis he refused to see for several weeks.
 Now he is forced to rush things: it is no longer about long-term plans, but about acting right now.